redhat-cop/infra.aap_configuration/roles/credential_input_sources/README.md

 # controller_configuration.credential_input_sources
 ## Description
-An Ansible Role to create credential input sources on Ansible Controller, the below example is for Cyberark as an input source, change accordingly to match your input source type.
+An Ansible Role to create credential input sources on Ansible Controller, the below example is for CyberArk as an input source, change accordingly to match your input source type.

 ## Requirements
 ansible-galaxy collection install -r tests/collections/requirements.yml to be installed
 Currently:
   awx.awx
   or